flaneur2020/rimio/README.md

 It features:

-- Works with S3-based systems (SlateDB, Greptime, Databend, WarpStream, Thanos, etc.) for on-prem and edge deployments.
 - Simple setup and configuration.
+- Durability on your cloud, local SSD speed for read/write.
 - Minimal architecture with low operational overhead.
 - TLA+ backed design with extensive property-based testing.

-Non-goals (important):
+Non-goals (important!):

 - No full AWS S3 API compatibility (basic CRUD only).
 - No full AWS IAM/ACL support.
 - No multi-tenant support.
-- Not built for dynamic cluster autoscaling or rebalancing (node addition and removal are not supported).
+- Not built for dynamic cluster autoscaling or rebalancing (dynamic node addition and removal are not supported by design).

 ## Quick guide: bootstrap a local cluster